 Disk space provided as part of a web and/or email hosting account must be used exclusively for the purposes of operating the website or mailboxes provisioned on that account.
 The provided space represents an overall cumulative storage allocation to include all files that constitute your website(s) plus all your mailboxes.
 Individual limits apply to mailboxes and webspaces: where these are not otherwise specified, the maximum mailbox size allowed is 1GB and the maximum webspace size is 10GB.
-SMTP sending is permitted only from normal email clients – use of Qmail accounts as smart host, relaying from an externally hosted application, or any form of aggregate usage is not permitted.
+SMTP sending is permitted only from normal email clients (real users), use of Qmail accounts as smart host, relaying from an externally hosted application, or any form of automated or aggregate usage is not permitted.